MarkyMark1000/React-the-complete-guide-including-redux/README.md

-npm test            yarn test           // runs test watcher npm run build       yarn build          // builds app for prod in build folder npm run dev         yarn dev
+npm test            yarn test           // runs test watcher npm run build       yarn build          // builds app for prod in build folder npm run dev         yarn dev npm init            yarn init npm run             yarn run npm test            yarn test

+Note:

+So far, I have found that npm works on my computer, but not my work computer.
+I can copy his code and use ```yarn install``` followed by ```yarn run dev``` and it seems to work.

 ```